Particular/docs.particular.net/samples/step-by-step/sample.md

 ## The Client

 Next, the Client application must be ready to send messages with NServiceBus.
 In the Client application, add the following code to the program's Main method.
-Don't worry about the `SendOrder` method, that will be covered soon.
+Don't worry about the missing `SendOrder` method, it'll be added it very soon.

 snippet:ClientInit